sheim/vibly_LFS/README.md

+# DEPRECATED

+This code is now available (as it was before) at [github.com/sheim/vibly/](https://github.com/sheim/vibly/), and you should _not_ download this repo.
+We used `git-lfs` for tracking binaries of data, which turned out to be a painful and annoying experience.
+The new repo has been cleaned out (including the git history), please use that one.
+The difference is that datasets are now not included when you download the repo, but these can either be regenerated very quickly (couple of minutes on a laptop), or for the RSBL paper, is available on [Dryad](https://doi.org/10.5061/dryad.44j0zpcbj).
 # Vibly: viability in state-action space

 A Python framework for working with viable sets in state-action space, and can be used for _safe learning_ and for evaluating the effect of morphology on robustness and stability.
 This code accompanies the following papers: